Second Battle of Pocotaligo: Battle

 Colonel William S. Walker, the Confederate commander responsible for defending the railroad, called for reinforcement from Savannah and Charleston.
 He deployed his available forces to counter the two Union advances, sending 200 of his men to guard the bridges, and dispatching the Beaufort Volunteer Artillery (CS), along with two companies of cavalry and some sharpshooters in support, to meet the main Union advance on the Mackey Point road.
 The Confederates encountered Brannan's Division near the abandoned Caston's Plantation and the artillery opened fire with their two howitzers.
 The Confederates retreated when the Union artillery responded.

 With Brannan in pursuit, Walker's men slowly withdrew, falling back to their defensive fieldworks at Pocotaligo.
 The Union troops encountered the Confederates on the opposite side of a muddy marsh, and their advance stalled.
 Brigadier General Alfred Terry, in command of the Second Brigade, ordered the nearly 100 Sharps rifleman of the 7th Connecticut Infantry forward to the edge of the woods where the Union forces had taken cover.
 The rapid fire of the repeating rifles quickly suppressed the fire from the Confederate battery and associated infantry across the marsh, and they were soon ordered to cease firing to preserve ammunition.
 The opposing forces blazed away with cannon and musket fire at intervals for more than two hours, until Confederate reinforcements arrived.
 By then it was late in the day, and the Union troops were running low on ammunition.

 Aftermath

 As dusk descended, Brannan realized that the railroad bridge could not be reached, and ordered a retreat up the Mackay's Point road to the safety of the flotilla.
 The Confederate Rutledge Mounted Rifles and Kirk's Partisan Rangers pursued, but the 47th Pennsylvania Infantry Regiment Union rearguard held them off.
 Brannan's troops reembarked at Mackay's Point the next morning and returned to Hilton Head.

+Several of the Union Army regiments participating in this battle sustained a significant number of casualties, many of whom were treated at the Union Army's post hospital at Hilton Head.